 Shrimp may be taken in any manner south of a line formed by the barrier islands of Cat, Ship, Horn, and Petit Bois.
-North of this line (within Mississippi Sound), shrimp may only be taken with a single net measuring no larger than 50' along the headrope and 60' along the footrope or not more than two nets, each measuring no more than 25' on the headrope and 32' on the footrope.
-A test (or try) trawl no larger than 12' along the headrope and 15' along the footrope used with boards not more than 30' in length is permitted.
+North of this line (within Mississispip Sound), shrimp may only be taken with a single net measuring no larger than 50' along the headrope and 60' along the footrope or not more than two nets, each measuring no more than 25' on the headrope and 32' on the footrope.
+A test (or try) trawl no larger than 12' along the headrope used with boards not more than 30' in length is permitted.